A brief history of Redbridge Brass...

 concert's recording will be available on DVD as part of the Sea of Brass project by BSP.

-forever blowing them around the stadium!
+use and was forever blowing them around the stadium!

 |Redbridge Brass in 2008 at the Grand Shield, Blackpool with MD Jeremy Wise